Binksey/fluent-numbers/README.md

 # Fluent numbers

-Tired of plain, old numbers in you code?
+Tired of plain numbers in you code?
-Hate the way your IDE highlights numbers and want them go away?
-Ever dreamt of writing several lines of code instead of few numbers?
+Ever dreamt of writing several lines of code instead of few characters?

 ### How does it work?